SergeakaAimate/Ontology-Lab/docs/essays/Replicator-From-Structure-to-Ontology.md

 ## Citation

-Magomet, S. (2025). *The Replicator: From Structure to Ontology.
+Magomet Serge aka Aimate.
+(2025). *The Replicator: From Structure to Ontology.
 A Concept of Self-Replication in Superreality*.
 Ontology Lab. https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Replicator-From-Structure-to-Ontology.pdf